KaarelKurik/conditional-plasticity/main.typ

 unit sphere contains no segments with distinct endpoints.)
 The general case, however, remains open.

+All totally bounded metric spaces are known to be plastic, including the unit balls of finite-dimensional Banach spaces @naimpally:2006.

+The unit ball is also known to be plastic in the following cases:
+- spaces whose unit sphere is a union of finite-dimensional polyhedral extreme subsets (incl. all strictly convex Banach spaces) @angosto:2019 @cascales:2016,
+- any $ell_1$-sum of strictly convex Banach spaces  (incl. $ell_1$ itself) @kadets_zavarzina:2016 @kadets_zavarzina:2018,
+- the $ell_infinity$-sum of *two* strictly convex Banach spaces @haller:2022,
+- $ell_1 plus.circle RR$ @haller:2022,
+- $C(K)$, where $K$ is a compact metrizable space with finitely many accumulation points (incl. $c tilde.equiv C(omega+1)$, i.e. the space of convergent real sequences) @fakhoury:2024 @leo:2022.

+In @haller:2022, Nikita Leo showed that the $ell_infinity$-sum of two strictly convex Banach spaces has a plastic unit ball.
+While the original proof does not directly apply to an arbitrary finite sum of strictly convex Banach spaces, a crucial step in the proof can be modified to suit this purpose.
+By generalizing this step, we can establish a similar but weaker property than plasticity, which only considers a specific class of 1‑Lipschitz bijections that is well-behaved with respect to extreme points.

 = Conventions, notation

 We adopt the conventions that $0 in NN$ and $[n] = {i in NN : i < n}$.

+For any map $f$ from a metric space $(M,d)$ to itself, we say that it is _non-expansive_ when it is a 1‑Lipschitz map, and that it is _non-contractive_ when for all
+$x, y in M$, we have $d(x,y) <= d(f(x), f(y))$ (note
+that this is dual to the inequality $d(x,y) >= d(f(x), f(y))$ defining
+1‑Lipschitz maps).

 = Standalone results